MunishCool/AIS/README.md

 ### API URL Routings

-All the plot land related end points routing is done in the class as below path. com.example.demo.PlotLandController
+All the plot land related end points routing is done in the class as below path com.example.demo.PlotLandController

 Sensor Slot booking routing is done in class com.example.demo.AutomaticIrrigationController